 You should play a cleric if you enjoy playing a support/leader role, if you have a team oriented mentality, if you enjoy healing and protection, and if you enjoy experimenting with various strategies and being flexible with load outs and rotations.

-Don’t get me wrong, the Devoted Cleric has very strong offensive arsenal, and when not forced to heal they can keep up in dungeon DPS with all the major DPS classes.
+Don’t get me wrong, the Devoted Cleric has decent offensive arsenal.
 However, because our value lies in our utility you need to be prepared to sacrifice personal DPS for group DPS, whether that means buffing your main DPS or keeping them safe and well healed through extended fights.

-For those heavily into PvP the current meta is DCs are bastions who keep themselves and allies up via defensive abilities, mitigation and heals.
+For those heavily into PvP: while DC overall are very useful in teams, playing one, especially when solo queued can feel frustrating and disadvantaged because you depend on the rest of the team and do not excel at 1v1s.
+That said, given the right loadout and team DCs can be bastions who keep themselves and allies up via defensive abilities, mitigation and heals.
 With the right gear and playstyle the DC has a lot of staying power and can hold contested points in 1v1 or 1v many situations.
 You won’t often top the scoreboard in kills, but you are essential in fortifying nodes and capturing and keeping points.